Descanonge/neba/docs/source/configuration.rst

    :class:`~config.application.ApplicationBase` class.

-Once defined, the parameters values can be recovered from configuration files (python files like with traitlets, but also TOML or YAML files), and from the command line as well.
+Once defined, the parameters values can be recovered from configuration files (python files as for traitlets, but also TOML or YAML files), and from the command line as well.

 The help string of each trait is used to generate command line help (completion